kpsalida/Hospital-Discharges-Financial-Policies-PowerBI-Dashboards/README.md

 ---

-*Class project for ITC6004B1 – Data Visualization, Winter Term 2026, The American College of Greece.*
+*Class project for ITC6004B1 – Data Visualization, Winter Term 2026, The American College of Greece.
+Under the supervision of Dr. Xyrogiannis*